Azure/aks-engine/docs/tutorials/quickstart.md

 ### Gather Information

 * The subscription in which you would like to provision the cluster.
-This is a uuid which can be found with `az account list -o table`.
+This is a UUID which can be found with `az account list -o table`.
 * Proper access rights within the subscription; especially the right to create and assign [service principals][sp] to applications
-* A `dnsPrefix` which forms part of the the hostname for your cluster (e.g. staging, prodwest, blueberry).
+* A `dnsPrefix` which forms part of the hostname for your cluster (e.g. staging, prodwest, blueberry).
 The DNS prefix must be unique so pick a random name.
 * A location to provision the cluster e.g. `westus2`.

 ```sh